evmos/docs/docs/protocol/concepts/transactions.md

 # Transactions

-Learn more about transactions on Evmos {synopsis}
+Learn more about transactions on Evmos

 :::tip
 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧